What Tools & Tech Should Make Up Your Martech Stack?

 On the other side of the coin, if you are looking for ways to take your engagement levels through the roof, by all means, dive into interactive martech tools.
 Need to understand trends and use this information to better convey marketing needs to the rest of your organization?
 Make DataHero your hero.

 The trick is to find the balance between what technology your organization needs to achieve goals and where your martech stack is getting out of control.
 The problem is, with too many tools, you have to spread your resources thin to master each platform.
 It is also easy to go from having a well-organized stack with in-sync components, to wobbly chaos.

 It will take some trial and error – and fortunately a lot of tools offer a trial period exactly for this reason.
 But once you figure out which content management system, SaaS platforms, analytics software, social media tools and more are right for your organization, it will be ultra-smooth sailing and you’ll have officially entered into the martech marketing era.

 Depending on factors like business size and marketing strategy, every company’s martech stack is going to be unique.
 But, these are the basic building blocks you’ll likely want in yours.

 This is where a lot of small businesses start with their marketing tools.
 Once you get your digital face to the world up and running, step two is to find out who, how many, when, from where and why people are paying attention to your brand and to track your web analytics as they change over time.

-Options for the web analytics ‘block’ of your stack include:
+Google Analytics can make up the web analytics ‘block’ of your stack by itself.